 Also keep in mind that when something “feels comfortable” because you’ve gotten used to doing it a certain way for many years, doesn’t necessarily make it the correct way.
 I know people who tighten up their neck muscles when they raise their arms (without knowing that they do so), or who lift heavy boxes from their lower back rather than from bending through the knees.

-These people think and feel that they way they are doing it is comfortable, fooling their mind (and body) into believing they don’t feel the tension in their neck, or the tension caused in their lower back while lifting incorrectly.
-They might even think: “why fix it if it ain’t broken”… till they get injured!
+These people think and feel that the way they are doing it is comfortable, fooling their mind (and body) into believing they don’t feel the tension in their neck, or the tension caused in their lower back while lifting incorrectly.
+They might even think: “why to fix it if it ain’t broken”… till they get injured!

 All that being said…